 Top countries of origin

 Between 2008 and 2018, STEM fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
-For Wisconsin, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Masters or PhD degrees in STEM from the state’s research-intensive universities were temporary residents, a group with no clear path to stay in America after collecting their diplomas.
+For Wisconsin, fixing the US immigration system to make it easier for students trained in America to remain in the country after graduation will be critical: in 2009 more than one in three students earning Masters or PhD degrees in STEM from the state’s research-intensive universities were foreign-born.
 Almost three out of every five students earning engineering PhDs in the state in recent years were also non-citizens.

-Foreign born students create jobs for Wisconsin and often provide the technological innovations that drive economic growth in the state.
-A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
-That translates into a huge employment boost for Wisconsin, a state where, in 2010, almost one in every eight STEM workers with an advanced degree was a foreign born.
+Foreign-born students create jobs for Wisconsin and often provide the technological innovations that drive economic growth in the state.
+A recent study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+That translates into a huge employment boost for Wisconsin, a state where, in 2010, almost one in every eight STEM workers with an advanced degree was a foreigner.

 Immigration Reform = Economic Growth in Wisconsin

 Reforming our immigration system will generate millions of dollars and thousands of jobs across Wisconsin.
 According to Regional Economic Models, Inc. (REMI), undocumented immigrants who enroll in a legal path to citizenship will generate more than 6,800 jobs and more than $547 million for the state by 2020.
 Expanding the number of both high-skilled (H-1B) visas will also have positive economic effects.
 REMI estimates that expansion of the H-1B program would result in more than 3,100 jobs and add more than $267 million to Gross State Product by 2014.